SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/ui-migration.md

 responsibilities.
 The two main points affecting you in this context is **6.4.3** and **11.6.1** in the PCI-DSS link above.

-To learn more about how PCI-DSS affects you, we also have reading avaliable in [Danish][da]{:target="_blank"}, [Finnish][fi]{:target="_blank"}, [Norwegian][no]{:target="_blank"} and [Swedish][se]{:target="_blank"}.
+To learn more about how PCI-DSS affects you, we also have reading available in [Danish][da]{:target="_blank"}, [Finnish][fi]{:target="_blank"}, [Norwegian][no]{:target="_blank"} and [Swedish][se]{:target="_blank"}.